 Not every child is ready to read these books at age 5—and that is normal.
-And these are all must read chapter books that kids older than 5 will like!
+These must read early chapter books are best suited for kids ages 5-9.

-My Happy Life (series) by Rose Lagercrantz, illustrated by Eva Eriksson.
+My Happy Life (series) by Rose Lagercrantz.
 A sweet and realistic Swedish import about a girl who finds joy even amongst life's setbacks.

 Freddie Ramos Takes Off (series) by Jaqueline Jules.
 Freddie receives a mysterious package containing shoes which give him super fast skills.

 Emil and the Great Escape (series) by Astrid Lindgren.
-Clever Emil has humorous adventurous in rural Sweden.
+Clever Emil has humorous adventurous in his family's farm in rural Sweden.